On class groups of random number fields: Introduction

 \section{Introduction}

 The Cohen--Lenstra--Martinet heuristics \cite{CL,CM} make predictions on the distribution of class groups of ``random'' algebraic number fields.
 In the present paper, we disprove the predictions in two different ways, and propose possible adjustments.
 In addition, we show that the heuristics can be equivalently formulated in terms of Arakelov class groups of number fields.
 This formulation has the merit of conforming to the general expectation that a random mathematical object is isomorphic to a given object $A$ with a probability that is inversely proportional to $\#\Aut A$.
-We end by offering two rigorously formulated Cohen--Lenstra--Martinet conjectures that appear to be consistent with everything we know.
+We end by offering two rigorously formulated Cohen--Lenstra--Martinet conjectures.
 In particular, we give two possible precise definitions of the notion of a ``reasonable function'' occurring in \cite{CL,CM}.
+The conjectures can likely be further sharpened and strengthened.
+We will be pointing out concrete avenues for further research throughout the paper.

 The class group $\Cl_F$ of a number field $F$ is in a natural way a module over $\Aut F$.
-Our first disproof of the heuristics relies on the following theorem, which places restrictions on the possible module structure.
-Recall that for a ring $R$, the Grothendieck group $\G(R)$ of the category of finitely generated $R$-modules has one generator $[L]$ for every finitely generated $R$-module $L$, and one defining relation $[L]+[N]=[M]$ for every short exact sequence $0\to L\to M\to N\to 0$ of finitely generated $R$-modules.
-If $S$ is a set of prime numbers, we write $\Z_{(S)}=\{a/b: a$, $b\in \Z$, $b\not\in \bigcup_{p\in S\cup\{0\}}p\Z\}$, which is a subring of $\Q$.
-If $F$ is a number field, let $\mu_F$ denote the group of roots of unity in $F$.
+Our first disproof of the heuristics proceeds by pointing out restrictions on the possible module structure that had not been taken into account.
+To explain this, recall that for a ring $R$, the Grothendieck group $\G(R)$ of the category of finitely generated $R$-modules has one generator $[L]$ for every finitely generated $R$-module $L$, and one defining relation $[L]+[N]=[M]$ for every short exact sequence $0\to L\to M\to N\to 0$ of finitely generated $R$-modules.